 Collagen has been and still is one of the hottest ingredients in skin care.
 It has made its way to hair care, nail care and even health care.
-They are ubiquitous and can be found not only in moisturisers and serums but also from make-up, body scrubs to protein bars, and even coffee mix.
+They are ubiquitous and can be found not only in moisturizers and serums but also from make-up, body scrubs to protein bars, and even coffee mix.

-Yes, it’s been known to moisturise dry skin and firm up sagging skin but have you ever wondered what collagen really is and why is it in virtually every beauty product?
+Yes, it’s been known to moisturize dry skin and firm up sagging skin but have you ever wondered what collagen really is and why is it in virtually every beauty product?
 Are there other benefits to collagen other than for beauty?
 And how do you get collagen naturally in your body?
 Let’s find the answers to these collagen-centric questions.

 What is Collagen?

 Like Monica is to her group of FRIENDS, collagen protein is the glue that literally holds our bodies together, providing our bodies’ structure and support.
 This triple-helix structure (think of DNA with three legs) collagen consists of amino acids which functions as connective tissue for virtually every structure in our bodies, from bones, tendons, ligaments, and of course, the skin.

 The most abundant protein in mammals, collagen accounts for at least 25% of the entire body’s protein.
 But over time, the body produces collagen at a slower rate with lower-quality.

 As of 2011, there have been 30 types of collagen identified and categorized into groups depending on the structure, the collagen form.
 Above 90% of the collagen in the body is recognized as type 1 collagen.
 Below is a list of the 4 major collagen types and their corresponding functions.